Proven-Paradox/shaper-system/Modules/Summoning.md

 | 5                  | +7               | 15               | 14             | 25     |
 ...

+#### Mobile
+Passive
+Attacker Allies can move two Squares for free each turn, one Square more than other summons can move freely.

 #### Strike
 Attack
 Action: None
 Range: Melee
 Targets: 1 enemy
 Summoner MP Cost: 0
-The Spellcaster ally makes a physical attack with a x1 multiplier.
+The Attacker Ally makes a Physical Attack with a x1 multiplier.
 This can be done for free once per turn.

 #### Empowered Strike
 Attack